What is a PHAB Camp?

-These holidays are all about integration amongst peer groups, and are all composed of an equal number of disabled and non-disabled young people, looked after by dedicated teams of trained volunteers, providing one‐to‐one care where needed.
+These holidays are all about integration amongst peer groups, and are all comprised of an equal number of disabled and non‐disabled young people, looked after by dedicated teams of trained volunteers, providing one‐to‐one care where needed.
 The activities on these holidays are active and tailored to the age group.
 They include things like swimming, canoeing, indoor and outdoor challenges and days out to all sorts of attractions.

 - Breakfree (8 to 18 years)

 - Freedom (18 to 25 years)

 These holidays focus on the sensory needs of each individual young person and tailor the activities around their own individual responses and engagement.
 Both holidays operate on a ratio of more than one carer for each young person, and there are no non‐disabled participants.
 The activities on these holidays include many of those on the other holidays such as swimming and days out but are approached at a more relaxed pace.